imgeng/imageengine-angular/README.md

 (remember to bump the version of the desired project on the project's `package.json` before building a new version)

 ## Publish
 After building the project(s) the builds will be stored in `dist/`.
-To publish to NPM navigate to the project folder (e.g: `cd dist/ngx-imageengine`) and from there do `npm publish`.
+To publish to NPM navigate to the project folder (e.g: `cd dist/ngx-imageengine`) and from there do `npm publish --access public`.

 ## Running unit tests